-The Melinda Ann is available to community groups, lake associations, summer camps and other organizations wanting to involve the public in a fun and educational day on the water.
-And we can tailor the expedition content to meet your needs.
+The Maine Lakes Society hosts Lakes Alive! programming aboard our 30′ pontoon boat the Melinda Ann.
+Programming is available to community groups, lake associations, summer camps and other organizations who want to engage the public in a fun and educational day on the water.
+We can tailor the expedition content to meet your needs.

 As the Melinda Ann cruises, we investigate your lake and engage passengers in activities that raise their awareness, increase their appreciation and deepen their knowledge of how lakes work.
 We supply the boat, the science equipment, and the expertise.